Konstantinov86/explore/technical_assessment/README.md

 - Runner will be registered;
 - default project will be created with test .gitlab-ci.yml;
-- Runner automatically start to deploy all tasks with tag "deploy" Runner will be registered and default project will be created with test .gitlab-ci.yml and automatically start to deploy it.
+- Runner automatically start to deploy all tasks with tag "deploy"